Easy Sourdough Bread Recipe (Perfect for Beginners)

 10:00 AM: Do final stretch and fold and leave bowl out on counter for 8-10 hours.

 After 8-10 hours, check your dough.
 It should have doubled in size and have bubbles on top of the dough and all throughout.
 Put the dough in the banneton basket for the final cold proof in the refrigerator.
-After a 3+ hours, score and bake your dough (I usually bake it the following morning).
+After about 3+ hours, score and bake your dough (I usually bake it the following morning).

 Frequently Asked Questions